Increased head circumference

 A careful physical exam will be done.
 Other milestones for growth and development will be checked.

 In some cases, a single measurement is enough to confirm that there is a size increase that needs to be tested further.
-More often, repeated measurements of the head circumference over a period are needed to confirm that the head circumference is increased and the problem is getting worse.
+More often, repeated measurements of the head circumference over time are needed to confirm that the head circumference is increased and the problem is getting worse.

 Diagnostic tests that may be ordered include: